Owura Edwards: Bristol City

 On 5 September 2020, Edwards signed for League Two side Grimsby Town on a season-long loan deal.
 He made his professional debut for Grimsby Town the same day as a substitute in a 1–1 EFL Cup defeat to Morecambe, in which Grimsby lost 4–3 on penalties.
 He scored his first goal for the club on 13 October 2020 in a 3–0 League Two victory over Cheltenham Town.
-On 31 December 2020, following the departure of manager Ian Holloway, Edwards and fellow Bristol City team mate James Morton were recalled from their loan spells at Grimsby.
+On 31 December 2020, following the departure of manager Ian Holloway, Edwards and fellow Bristol City teammate James Morton were recalled from their loan spells at Grimsby.
 Edwards made 11 starts during his time at Blundell Park, scoring 1 goal.
 Edwards made his debut for Bristol City on 23 January 2021 as an 80th-minute substitute for Zak Vyner in a 3–0 FA Cup win over Millwall.
 He made his Championship debut in a 1–0 defeat to Derby County a week later and two further Championship appearances before the end of the 2020–21 season.
 In May 2021, he signed a two-year contract with the option of a further year.

 On 20 August 2021, Edwards joined League Two side Exeter City on loan for the duration of the 2021–22 season.
 He made his debut for the club on 21 August 2021 in a 4–1 win over Bristol Rovers.
 After 10 league appearances, Edwards' was recalled from his loan spell with the Grecians on 14 January 2022, and three days later, he moved on loan to their divisional rivals Colchester United.
 He scored on his debut for Colchester in the third minute of a 3–2 defeat to Sutton United with a "right-foot shot from 25 yards".
 He made 12 appearances and scored three goals before suffering a knee injury in a 1–0 defeat to Bristol Rovers on 15 March, which saw him return to his parent club for treatment.
 He made 1 further appearance as a substitute in a 3–0 win over Bradford City.

 On 26 June 2022, he joined Scottish Premiership side Ross County on loan for the 2022–23 season.

+Colchester United

+On 1 September 2023, Edwards re-joined Colchester United on a permanent deal.